Dynamic annihilation pathways of magnetic skyrmions: Two-dimensional PS-LL model

 We now compare these results with those obtained using MuMax3.
-Interestingly, for the atomic-scale discretisation shown in Fig.~\ref{fig:dispersions}\textbf{e}, the dispersion closely matches that of the PS-LL model with the magnon kernel.
-This agreement arises from MuMax3’s finite-difference implementation of the exchange interaction, which uses a nearest-neighbour approximation.
+Interestingly, for the atomic-scale discretization shown in Fig.~\ref{fig:dispersions}(e), the dispersion closely matches that of the PS-LL model with the magnon kernel.
+This agreement arises from MuMax3’s finite-difference implementation of the exchange interaction, which uses a nearest-neighbor approximation.
 Such an approximation coincides with the Taylor expansion of a cosine function.
-This connection becomes even more apparent at the micromagnetic scale, shown in Fig.~\ref{fig:dispersions}\textbf{f}, where the resulting dispersion also exhibits a cosine functional form.
-Consequently, the numerically computed dispersion relation depends on the manner in which the exchange interaction is implemented: whether through increasing the finite-difference stencil, as in OOMMF~\cite{Donahue2015}, including higher-order terms in the dispersion expansion~\cite{Heil2019}, or adopting a finite-element approach.
+This connection becomes even more apparent at the $5.0$~nm cell-size, shown in Fig.~\ref{fig:dispersions}(f), where the resulting dispersion also exhibits a cosine functional form.
+It is important to stress that even though the cell-size is larger than the exchange length, the simulation is well-behaved and numerical instabilities are not observed at any time.
+From these results, we conclude that the numerically computed dispersion relation depends on the manner in which the exchange interaction is implemented: whether through increasing the finite-difference stencil, as in OOMMF~\cite{Donahue2015}, including higher-order terms in the dispersion expansion~\cite{Heil2019}, or adopting a finite-element approach.

-Discrepancies in the dispersion relation are often overlooked, as most magnetic textures span multiple cells, where the dispersion is approximately parabolic and consistent across models.
-However, as we demonstrate below, these discrepancies become relevant when examining the annihilation of topological textures such as skyrmions.
-Likewise, these discrepencies could also impact the nucleation and stability of such textures.
+{As a consequence of the linearization of the Landau-Lifshitz equation, the dispersion relation is often overlooked when considering nonlinear structures such as solitons.
+However, the dispersion relation encodes the coupling between space and time in the system and thus fully describes the interactions between magnetic moments, regardless of the system’s linearity.
+As we demonstrate below, the discrepancies between the dispersion relations from different models} become relevant when examining the annihilation of topological textures such as skyrmions.
+Likewise, these discrepancies could also impact the nucleation and stability of such textures.